prassr/gnu-linux-commands/Week-3/Lecture1-2.md

 # Combining Commands and Files

-* In GNU/Linux OS it is possible to combine multiple commands together a to achieve a task.
+* In GNU/Linux OS it is possible to combine multiple commands together to achieve a task.

 ## Executing Multiple Commands